mantreshkhurana/mantreshkhurana/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=mantreshkhurana&label=Profile%20views&color=0e75b6&style=flat)

-I am a full-stack developer with more than 7+ years of experience working on projects in a variety of industries.
-Since I first used a computer, I have been interested in technology.
-I began using Windows OS before switching to Ubuntu and then to macOS(I started loving UNIX), which marked the beginning of a lifelong quest for technological harmony, haha lol.
+I am a seasoned full-stack developer with over 7 years of experience, spanning various industries.
+My fascination with technology ignited at a young age, and I embarked on a journey that evolved through different operating systems, ultimately leading me to embrace the power of macOS and the Unix environment.

+My multifaceted experience extends to developing solutions for web, mobile, desktop, and embedded systems.
+I thrive on the challenge of mastering new technologies and delivering cutting-edge solutions that drive innovation in the ever-evolving tech landscape.

 - 📝 &nbsp;You can find my resume [here](https://www.mantreshkhurana.com/resume).
 - 🔭 &nbsp;Currently working for [Spyxpo](https://www.spyxpo.com).